 Quick Tips

-💡 Pro Tip: Your starter will get better with time.
-Many bakers say a starter hits its peak strength around weeks 2–3, so don’t worry if early bakes are a little slow or flat — it’s all part of the journey!
+Pro Tip: Your starter will get better with time as it adjusts to your environment.
+Many bakers say a starter hits its peak strength around weeks 2–3, so don’t worry if early bakes are a little slow or flat at first — it’s all part of the journey!

 Always keep a small backup in the freezer that can be revived - it's the yeast you can do to prevent a starter disaster!